iricarte/Lieferservice/README.md

 interface can be retrieved.
 - Vehicle Manager: Describes the structure of the underlying region and the available vehicles.
 - Order Generator Factory: Describes the orders received by the delivery service (see H7).
-- Rater Factory Map: Describes which rater is used to evaluate each criteria.
+- Rater Factory Map: Describes which rater is used to evaluate each criterion.
 - Simulation Length: Describes how long the simulation should last, i.e. how long orders are delivered.
   Above the ProblemArchetype interface there is also the ProblemGroup class, which combines several of these problems and specifies which evaluation criteria are to be evaluated and how.
-Finally there is the interface Runner (see H10), which contains an instance of the class ProblemGroup, a SimulationConfig, the number of simulations to run, and a deliveryServiceFactory.
+  Finally, there is the interface Runner (see H10), which contains an instance of the class ProblemGroup, a SimulationConfig, the number of simulations to run, and a deliveryServiceFactory.
   This is responsible for each object of ProblemArchetype from the ProblemGroup to run a simulation based on the created DeliveryService. based on the created DeliveryService, to run it as many times as specified, and at the end to get the average score for each and to calculate and return the average score for each evaluation criterion.